Black musk deer: Behaviour and ecology

 The black musk deer is nocturnal, and most of their activities take place at night, dawn and dusk.
 This species is highly solitary.
-An individual of this species is not likely to live with any other deer, although they have been known to let other females “babysit” their young.
+An individual of this species is not likely to live with any other deer, although they have been known to let other females "babysit" their young.
 Territoriality is also another salient feature, especially for males.

 Living in the mountainous areas that have gorges and forests, these agile deer possess the ability to climb trees and move freely even at the dangerous edge of a cliff or in the very thick bushes.

 They are more ferocious than other members in the family Moschidae, especially in the case of males fighting for mates.
-In addition to low growls, these deers may attack their opponents with their tusks and strong fore hooves.
+In addition to low growls, these deer may attack their opponents with their tusks and strong fore hooves.
 Black musk deer are also considerably vigilant.
-They do not return to the site where they are frightened or attacked before, even it is in a previously established “safe” territory.
+They do not return to the site where they are frightened or attacked before, even it is in a previously established "safe" territory.